gardenlinux/gardenlinux-nvidia-installer/system-services/nvidia-installer/README.md

 See [gardenlinux-dev/README.md](gardenlinux-dev/README.md) for details, but in short:

+* Update the values in the `image_versions` file, and in the `context.gardenLinux` section of `component.yaml`
 * Make sure the required Garden Linux DEB files are copied to the Swift container `gardenlinux-packages` in Converged Cloud project [hcp03/SAPCLEA](https://dashboard.eu-de-1.cloud.sap/hcp03/sapclea/home).
-* Update the values in the `image_versions` file, and in the `context` section of `component.yaml`
 * [Release the new versions of `nvidia-installer`](#release-a-new-version-of-nvidia-installer).

 ### New NVIDIA driver (CUDA) version

-* Add the driver version value to the `driverVersion` list in the `context` section of `component.yaml`
+* Add the driver version value to the `driverVersion` list in the `context.nvidiaDriverVersion` section of `component.yaml`
 * [Release the new version of `nvidia-installer`](#release-a-new-version-of-nvidia-installer).

 ### Release a new version of nvidia-installer

 * Commit any changes for this release & push to GitHub, check that PR validation runs OK
 * Merge the PR to `main` & check the main build runs OK
+* This should be done automatically, but in case it has not worked:

-* Build with Parameters the [AI Core Release job](https://jenkins.ml.only.sap/job/AI-Foundation/job/berlin-jenkins/job/AI-Core/job/Release/job/main/) in Jenkins, specifying the component `system-services/nvidia-installer`.
+  Build "with Parameters" the [AI Core Release job](https://jenkins.ml.only.sap/job/AI-Foundation/job/berlin-jenkins/job/AI-Core/job/Release/job/main/) in Jenkins, specifying the component `system-services/nvidia-installer`.

   This job will take care of incrementing the